bareos/bareos/docs/manuals/en/new_main_reference/source/chapter13/consoleconf.rst

 .. code-block:: sh
    :caption: bconsole configuration

    Director {
      Name = "bareos.example.com-dir"
      address = "bareos.example.com"
      Password = "PASSWORD"
    }

-With this configuration, the console program (e.g. :program:`bconsole`) will try to connect to a |bareosDir| named **bareos.example.com-dir** at the network address :strong:`bareos.example.com` and authenticate to the admin console using the password **PASSWORD**.
+With this configuration, the console program (e.g. :command:`bconsole`) will try to connect to a |bareosDir| named **bareos.example.com-dir** at the network address :strong:`bareos.example.com` and authenticate to the admin console using the password **PASSWORD**.

 .. _section-ConsoleAccessExample: